Skip to Content

 Editing or deleting a menu

-Select the menu in the sidebar, then look at the top‑right of the right panel for the ⋯ (more) button.
-It opens a small menu with three options:
+Select the menu in the sidebar, then look at the top‑right of the right panel for the (more) button.
+The options that appear depend on the menu’s current state:

 The menu’s header bar